andreanamici/anf/README.md

 **anf** is a php framework born from the experience and the need for a user-friendly, flexible and easily extensible framework.

-The framework now allows immediate use out of the box without too much configuration.
+The framework now allows immediate out of the box use without too much configuration.

-You can use "anf" to create small and large applications, even using it as a micro-framework, registering faster routes - actions (Closure supports) to process the actions useful for example in an application Restfull
+You can use "anf" to create small and large applications, even using it as a micro-framework, registering faster routes - actions (Closure supports) to process actions in RESTful applications

 ## Supports: ##